canro91/canro91.github.io/_posts/2020-10-01-ShowYourWorkTakeaways.md

 ## You don't have to be a genius

 **Creativity is about collaboration too**.
 Find a place where you can share your ideas and flourish your creativity.
-Find your scenius.
+Find your creativity circle or scenius.
 Famous musicians and artists were surrounded by other artists to share, copy, acknowledge and sparkle their ideas.

 Ask yourself what you want to learn.
-Make a commitment of learning in front of others.
+And make a commitment of learning in front of others.
 Share what you love and the people who love the same thing will find you.

 > _"The minute you learn something, teach it"_